GiuseppeMP/udemy-modern-react-with-redux/README.md

 > README.md : Instructions on how to use this project.

-## 8. Starting and Stopping a React App
+## lecture 8.
+Starting and Stopping a React App

 > stopping the react app -> CTRL+C on terminal that is running the react app.

 > starting the react app -> runs npm start on our project directory.

-## 9. Javascript Module Systems
+## lecture 9.
+Javascript Module Systems

 1. Erase all files in src.
 2. Create a index.js file.